BBQuercus/master-thesis/README.md

 ### Details

-* **Thesis title**: "Single-molecule imaging of mRNA to study translational regulation"
+* **Thesis title**: "Single-molecule imaging of mRNA to study the stress granule protein G3BP1."
 * **Author**: Bastian Th.
 Eichenberger
 * **Supervisors**: Jeffrey A. Chao and Susan E. Mango
 * **Location**: Friedrich Miescher Institute for Biomedical Research and University of Basel, Switzerland